 – Social media presence (Facebook likes, Twitter followers, LinkedIn followers) [10%]

-We defined active customers as the number of organizations who have accessed the product in the past year.
-We defined active users as the number of people at those organizations who have accessed the product in the past year.
+We defined customers as the number of companies/organizations who have an active license to the CMS product within the past year.
+We defined active users as the number of employees (i.e. content writers, marketing associates, managers, etc.) at those organizations who have accessed the product in the past year.
 We have these strict definitions in place to keep our data consistent and reliable.

 In line with the diversity that defines the CMS software category, it’s important to note that all data in this report should be treated as estimates.
 Yet, we are confident that this report provides a good breakdown of the current CMS heavy hitters.